 If your cat gets stung by a bee or bitten by a venomous snake, it’s important to know where to take him for treatment.
-And you want that info handy before you’re panicked.
+And you want that phone number handy before you’re panicked.

 Also, if your cat is just showing signs of being unwell, you probably don’t want to pay for an emergency vet.
 Chain clinics like Banfield Pet Hospital and VCA Animal Hospital are located all across the country.

 Because they are chains, they are able to share vet records electronically and seamlessly between offices.
 So no matter which office you choose, it’s a good idea to go with a national chain as they will have accurate records for your cat.

 11. Make a few small RV trips with your cat before embarking on long journeys to get them used to it

 To ensure the best experience for you and your cat, start slow.
 Let your cat explore your RV before it even leaves the yard, and especially before you go full time in the RV.